5 Biotech Penny Stocks for 2020

 Tonix’s broad spectrum of applicable biological options are sound enough in their own right.
 And the company has also recently partnered with Southern Research on a COVID-19 vaccine.
 This shotgun approach puts Tonix in a good position for rapid growth in the not too distant future… which could lead to big rewards for those who invest in this biotech penny stock.

 This New York-based biotech firm’s stock price has seen a fair amount of peaks and valleys.
 And while a lot of the price spikes this year have been head-scratchers (nothing has moved beyond Phase 1 trials quite yet), there is a lot to like about the company’s pipeline of therapies.

 The company is developing novel approaches to activate the immune system.
 It also addresses several serious medical conditions with unmet needs.
 The product candidate that has moved the most is entolimod, which the company is developing as a countermeasure to radiation exposure and as an immunotherapy for oncology.
 This treatment is currently in the second Phase 1 study in patients with advanced-stage cancer.
 If things go according to plan, this biotech penny stock won’t be this cheap for too much longer.

 Anyone interested in investing in biotech penny stocks is going to need a decent level of risk tolerance.
 Small cap and midcap stocks can ebb and flow with the tide of the greater market – regardless of therapy pipeline.

 But for investors who have the stomach for it, biotech penny stocks have the potential to outpace the market.
 Any investment comes with some form of risk.
 But few come with this type of potential payoff.

 Investors looking for an 8% rate of return would just put their money into an S&P 500 index fund and call it a day.
-But if you’re looking for the latest trends, analysis and investment opportunities, be sure to sign up for the free Investment U e-letter below.
+But if you’re looking for the latest trends in the biotech space with plenty of analysis and additional investment opportunities, be sure to sign up for our Wealthy Retirement e-letter below.